 The picture above was taken in Namdaemun market just off of hairtail alley.
 We had spent the morning shopping (mostly looking) in Namdaemun market.
 We were looking at Korean traditional dresses, cookware shops, and fresh vegetable vendors.
 It was mushroom season and the varieties of mushrooms were mind-blowing.

 We were walking thru hairtail alley checking out all of the restaurants selling braised hairtail (beltfish or galchi).
 But since I have gout beltfish was not on the menu.
 One street over my wife spotted a sign saying kong-guksu.
 She stepped in and asked if it was vegetarian.
-They said yes but they only had two bowls left so this was the place we picked for lunch.
+They said yes but they only had two bowls left so we quickly picked this place we picked for lunch.

-A little note here when she asked if the dish was vegetarian, she confirmed no animal broth.
+A little note here when my wife (in Korean) asked if the dish was vegetarian, she confirmed no animal broth.
 Quite often, in Korea, they do not consider animal broth to be meat, which is quite surprising in a country with a long history of Buddhism.

 When dining out in Korea, it is hard to find Vegan places to eat.
 If a place is not labeled as vegan or temple food, expect plenty of land mines.
 Side dishes like the kimchi pictured below will often have anchovy or shellfish.
 The bowl of noodles was vegetarian but came with an egg on top.